lhy-hoyin/PathFinder/guides/developer.md

 6. Create and add [environment variables](#environment-variables) to  a `.env` file
 7. `npm install` to automatically install required dependencies
 8. `npm start` to start running the web application
+9. Wait for it to load, it will automatically open the web application in your broswer.

 * * *